16 Apr Dealing with Difficult Customers

-Because she is polluting the servicescape with her obscentities, get her offstage if you can.
-Move her into a private rom to discuss her concerns.
+Because she is polluting the servicescape with her obscenities, get her offstage if you can.
+Move her into a private room to discuss her concerns.
 Then, ignore the crudities and try to ascertain the exact nature of her complaint.

 Use selective agreement where possible.
 That is, agree with things she says that are fair and accurate, but don’t agree with outrageous or personal attacks on other staff or the organisation as a whole.
 Finding common ground may help diffuse this bomb.

 If she doesn’t settle, let her know you are happy to listen and try to resolve her issue, but warn her that you don’t need to listen to her foul language.
 If she persists, walk away or have her escorted out.
 It is okay to teach her where the boundary of acceptable behaviour lies.

 Harold is the adult version of a two-year-old.
 He may get so indignant that his nose will become flushed, capillaries across his cheeks will burst, from the sides of his neck, fins will emerge.
 He may appear to be about to have a coronary.